Close Alert Banner

 Crohn’s and Colitis Canada IBD scholarship

-Are you a student living with Crohn's disease or ulcerative colitis and are attending a post-secondary institution in fall 2021?
-If yes, please apply for one of ten one-time scholarships of up to $5,000 for students living with Crohn's disease and ulcerative colitis.
+Are you a student living with Crohn's disease or ulcerative colitis and are seeking a diploma, associate, undergraduate, or graduate degree from a Canadian university, college or trade school in fall 2023?
+If yes, please apply for one of 15 one-time scholarships of up to $5,000 for students living with Crohn's disease and ulcerative colitis.

 The AbbVie IBD Scholarship is a competitive bursary.
 All applications must be submitted online at IBD Scholarship.